Little Apple (song): Chart performance

 This song has also attained high positions in main online charts in China.
 It peaked at number one in the CCTV Global Chinese Music Chart (全球中文音乐榜) released every Saturday.

 This song, referred to by one commentator as a "brainwashing song", also brings up the psychological factors that contribute to its success—its simple rhythm and lyrics cause the "earworm effect", forcing people to listen to it over and over again, and another reason that lied underneath is the "snowball effect", which means that people tend to follow others in a trend, suggesting that some people may not actually like the song, but just blindly following others.

 Covers

 Army recruitment video

 China's Ministry of National Defense released a video with the song on 27 July 2014, as a part of their recruitment campaign for the Army.
 The video features footage of soldiers dancing the square dance in the original music video, plus some scenes from the Army's training sessions and some words of encouragement.

 T-ara version

 South Korean girl band T-ara released a Korean/Chinese cover of "Little Apple", featuring Chopstick Brothers, on 24 November 2014.
 The song was produced by Shinsadong Tiger and was released as a digital single by MBK Entertainment and distributed by KT Music.
 Chopstick Brothers were also featured in T-ara's music video.
+For reasons unknown, members Soyeon and Boram did not participate in the official recording of the cover, but would eventually join the rest of the group in live performances and concerts with their own recorded parts.